DVLXLWZ/MyBlogs/_posts/2023-02-26-Some-Gaps-and-Examples-in-Intersection-Theory-by-Fulton-IV-(The-End).md

 ---
 layout: post
-title: Some Gaps and Examples in Intersection Theory by Fulton IV
+title: Some Gaps and Examples in Intersection Theory by Fulton IV (The End)
 date: 2023-02-26
 last_modified_at: 2023-03-21
 tags: [Algebraic Geometry]